 The lakeside section is rolling and pleasant with lots of old growth.
 At the hut, there are six bunks with a woodstove, picnic table, open-air pit toilet and a campfire pit.
 The lake is great for swimming too, and there’s an 800m hike beyond the hut to Vomit Vista, with a nice view of Powell Lake.
 The hut is known to inhabit some mice, so if you plan to stay overnight, make sure your food is packed tight.

-·Directions from Visitors Centre: Take Joyce Ave North and take a left on Manson Ave.
+Take Joyce Ave North and take a left on Manson Avenue.
 Take a right on Cassiar., left on Yukon, and right on Haslam.
 Take the gravel road left, to Inland Lake.
 Take a right when you get to the Haywire Bay turnoff, continuing to Inland Lake.
 The Sunshine Coast Trail book recommends driving 2 km past the Inland Lake campground, the road is rough and may not be possible in a smaller car.
-I suggest driving down to the boat launch, parking there, and setting out on the Inland Lake trail heading north.
+You could also drive down to the boat launch, parking there, and setting out on the Inland Lake trail heading north.